NaturailyShopify/Naturaily-netlify/_posts/2018-12-10-5-tips-on-how-to-survive-open-space-office-and-get-work-done.md

 twitter-card: summary_large_image
 date: '2018-12-10 12:28:16 +0200'
 category: Recruitment
+author:
-author: Epifany Bojanowska
+  label: Epifany Bojanowska
+  value: author-22
   avatar: /assets/images/epifany_bojanowska-2.jpg

 image: /assets/images/5-tips-survive-open-space-office-work.jpg
 text-preview: >
   There is no doubt that office design plays an important role in how a company